grpc/proposal/A72-open-telemetry-tracing.md

           grpc_core::GrpcTraceBinMetadata(),
           grpc_core::Slice::FromCopiedString(absl::Base64Unescape(value)));
     } else if (absl::EndsWith(key, "-bin")) {
-      // TODO() : Unclear how to handle this
+      // It's unclear how we want to handle other headers that end with "-bin".
+      // Do nothing for now.
+      return;
     } else {
       // A propagator other than GrpcTraceBinTextMapPropagator was used. metadata_->Append(key, grpc_core::Slice::FromCopiedString(value));